techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ### Set the Service level threshold

-_This feature is in private preview._

 Service level measures the efficiency and responsiveness to incoming customer requests within a specific Service level threshold.

 You can set the threshold target to any value from 0 to 40 minutes (2,400 seconds).
 The value must be less than the value set for [Call timeout](#call-timeout-set-how-to-handle-call-timeouts).
 Setting the value to blank (empty) disables the service level metric calculation for the call queue.

 >[!NOTE]
-> Service level metrics are not currently available in Queues app.
->
 > Service level metrics are not currently available in historical reporting.

 ### Set the Call queue language